maty21/mocha-sidebar/README.md

 | `mocha.runTestsByPattern` | Mocha: Run tests matching a pattern |
 | `mocha.selectAndRunTest` | Mocha: Select and run a test |

-## Contributions
-Love this extension?
-[Star](https://github.com/cspotcode/vscode-mocha-latte/stargazers) us and rate us!

-Want to make this extension even more awesome?
-[Send us your wish](https://github.com/cspotcode/vscode-mocha-latte/issues/new/).

-Hate how it is working?
-[File an issue](https://github.com/cspotcode/vscode-mocha-latte/issues/new/) to us.